Blogged Answers: Resources for Learning Redux

-Redux generally doesn't seem very useful with small or toy apps.
+Redux may not seem very useful with small or toy apps.
 The typical example is a Todo list, but that's just to illustrate the basic mechanics and data flow.
 At that level, the benefits of Redux aren't very apparent, and the amount of overhead will definitely seem large.
 But, once you understand the principles, you can consistently apply them no matter how big an app is.

 If you're not sure whether you should learn Redux yet, here's some suggested resources: